RahimGuerfi/RahimGuerfi/README.md

 I'm currently working on improving my backend skills, my journey involves both building and learning.
 Here's what I'm currently focused on:

-- I'm looking for a Frontend developer role in an innovative and dynamic environment.
+- I'm looking for backend, frontend, or fullstack developer roles in an innovative and dynamic environment.
 - I'm engaged in exciting fullstack projects.
 - I'm exploring different tools and libraries to enhance my skill set.